Quantcast

 Report Overview

-Independent strategic insight, line of business detail, regulatory information & market data for the non-life (P&C) insurance market of Turkmenistan
+Independent strategic insight, line of business detail, regulatory information & market data for the life and benefits insurance market of the Turks and Caicos Islands

-The Turkmenistan life and benefits market report provides a comprehensive, impartial analysis of the life insurance market of Turkmenistan.
+The Turks and Caicos Islands life and benefits market report provides a comprehensive, impartial analysis of the life insurance market of the Turks and Caicos Islands.
 Information extends to extensive detail on healthcare (public and private), pensions and benefits, and social security.
-Specialist researchers visit Turkmenistan and interview local professionals working across the local market.
+Specialist researchers visit the Turks and Caicos Islands and interview local professionals working across the local market.
 The report is updated with new information and data regularly throughout the cycle of country visits.

-The report provides information about Turkmenistan’s demographic profile and assesses its economic, political, climate, operational, and security risks.
-Key data on the investment environment in Turkmenistan is available.
+The report provides information about the Turks and Caicos Islands’ demographic profile and assesses its economic, political, climate, operational, and security risks.
+Key data on the investment environment in the Turks and Caicos Islands is available.

-Axco’s report describes the regulatory framework that applies to the domestic life insurance sector, including whether non-admitted insurance is permitted in Turkmenistan; as well as the legislation necessary to know regarding Turkmenistan’s healthcare, pensions and social security.
+Axco’s report describes the regulatory framework that applies to the domestic life insurance sector, including whether non-admitted insurance is permitted in the Turks and Caicos Islands; as well as the legislation necessary to know regarding the Turks and Caicos Islands' healthcare, pensions and social security.

 Statistics include five years of life insurance market performance indicators, including gross written premiums, premium growth and penetration rates.
-Company statistics show who are the leading life insurance companies in Turkmenistan with local life insurance company premiums, market share and year on year growth.
+Company statistics show who are the leading life insurance companies in Turks & Caicos with local life insurance company premiums, market share and year on year growth.

 Life Insurance

-Axco provides details on the life insurance sector including Turkmenistan's market participants, reinsurance and distribution channels.
+Axco provides details on the life insurance sector including the Turks and Caicos Islands market participants, reinsurance and distribution channels.
 The reports describe classes of business from both individual and group life such as whole life, endowment, term life and unit-linked.

 Information on non-life classes for example critical illness and private medical insurance.